thomasthaddeus/DSClub/_includes/schedule-template.md

 So that's our exciting schedule for the next 10 weeks.
 We hope you're excited as we are and looking forward to learning and growing together.
 Remember, no question is a dumb question, and we're here to support each other on this data journey.

 Don't forget to save the dates.
-Each session will be at 4 pm every Friday.
+Each session will be at 4 pm every Wednesday.
 More information to follow soon.

 Happy Data Crunching! 🚀📊